 Traditional heat guns heat the air around them and heat from the top layer of paint down to the wood surface.
 Infrared rays heat from the bottom layer of paint up making the paint separate from the painted surface more thoroughly.
 The Speedheater™ infrared rays go straight and only heat objects in their direct path.
 These direct rays are ideal for targeted paint removal.
 Speedheater ™products make it possible to remove paint and varnish from large or small spaces and flat or curved surfaces.
-The system even allows for paint removal on delicate designs and narrow spindles.
+The system even allows for paint removal on delicate designs, glass window frames and narrow spindles.

 Infrared Paint Stripping Prevents Damage to Wooden Surfaces